Financial Aid - mySDCCD

 - We updated the Financial Aid Consoritum Agreement: Effective Fall 2018 students can receive their aid funds even if all of your classes are at the other campuses.
 Please note that the major you are following must be offered at the college you are enrolling at in order to be eligible for financial aid.

 - Some of the aid programs available such as Federal Work Study or Federal Supplemental Educational Grant (FSEOG) have limited funding and/or require that the review of your file after receiving missing documentation be time sensitive.
 Don’t delay!
 Submit your documents as soon as possible.

-- mySDCCD is expected to go live early July.
+- mySDCCD is expected to go live July 10th.
 In the meantime, the colleges will be communicating via email regarding your financial aid application and steps you may need to take in order to complete your file.

 - Non-resident fees will be $245.00 per unit effective the Fall 2018 semester.

 If you received a missing information letter, you may be asked to bring certain documents in order for us to complete your financial aid application.
 If you like to know more about the verification process, or need further instructions, please visit the Financial Aid Documentation page.